-A Dal Science alum is working with students in the Faculty of Engineering, as well as taking advantage the new Emera ideaHUB incubator space, to help people with colour vision deficiencies see the full spectrum of the rainbow.
+A Dal Science alum is working with students in the Faculty of Engineering, as well as taking advantage of the new Emera ideaHUB incubator space, to help people with colour vision deficiencies see the full spectrum of the rainbow.

 Twenty-eight-year-old Gabrielle Masone is developing a set of specialized contact lenses with light filtering technologies that will allow people to distinguish and perceive many of the colours associated with colour blindness disorders.